Tape the crack for added strength

 There are different opinions as to what type of drywall tape to use when repairing cracks.
 Some will say that fiberglass mesh tape can be used to repair drywall cracks.
 However, we have found that paper tape makes for a slightly stronger joint.
 Since the goal of adding tape is to strengthen the joint, paper drywall tape should be used when repairing drywall cracks.

 Type of Drywall Mud for repairing cracks

-All purpose drywall mud is recommended when using paper drywall tape.
+It is best to use all purpose drywall mud when using paper drywall tape.
 It provides a firm bond between the tape and drywall and is easy to work with.
-One downside to all purpose drywall mud is that it takes many hours to dry before it can be recoated.
-Since it is usually not practical to wait several hours before re-coating drywall repairs, quick setting powder drywall mud can be used instead.
-Quick setting hot mud creates a firm bond and a strong surface finish.
-It does not shrink between coats which is an advantage when you are trying to add several coats within a short period of time.
+One downside to all-purpose drywall mud is that it takes many hours to dry before it can be re-coated.
+Since it is usually not practical to wait several hours before re-coating drywall repairs, quick set drywall mud can be used instead.
+Quick set drywall mud creates a firm bond and a strong surface finish.
+It does not shrink between coats which is an advantage when you are trying to add several coats within a short time.

 How to tape drywall cracks

 Taping drywall cracks is basically the same as taping any drywall joint.
 Make sure to spread enough drywall mud behind the tape to create a firm bond.
 Be careful not to leave any pockets of air or bare spots behind the tape.
 This can pose more of a challenge when doing drywall repair than when working with new drywall since the surface usually has more imperfections.